Macedonians (ethnic group): Romania

 Macedonians are an officially recognised minority group in Romania.
 They have a special reserved seat in the nation's parliament.
 In 2002, they numbered 731.

 Slovenia

 Macedonians began relocating to Slovenia in the 1950s when the two regions formed a part of a single country, Yugoslavia.

 Other countries

-Other significant Macedonian communities can also be found in the other Western European countries such as Austria, France, Luxembourg, Netherlands, United Kingdom, and the whole European Union.
-Also in Uruguay, with a significant population in Montevideo.
+Sizeable Macedonian communities can also be found in the United Kingdom, as well as in European Union countries, like the Netherlands, Austria and France.

 Culture

 The culture of the people is characterized with both traditionalist and modernist attributes.
-It is strongly bound with their native land and the surrounding in which they live.
+It is strongly bound with their native land and the surroundings in which they live.
 The rich cultural heritage of the Macedonians is accented in the folklore, the picturesque traditional folk costumes, decorations and ornaments in city and village homes, the architecture, the monasteries and churches, iconostasis, wood-carving and so on.
 The culture of Macedonians can roughly be explained as Balkanic, closely related to that of Bulgarians and Serbs.